 Movement has an important part to play, and allied to movement are acting and speech where the actual sounds of words are more important than the sense.
 In Grade 2 the emphasis is on phonics – how spoken sounds are encoded by particular letters or letter groups.

 MATHEMATICS: The four operations lead into a wider realm of numbers.
-Tables learnt by heart.
-A great deal of mental arithmetic done to develop facility and strengthen memory.
+Tables are learnt by heart.
+A great deal of mental arithmetic is done to develop facilities and strengthen memory.

-ENVIRONMENT STUDY, SECOND and THIRD LANGUAGES, ARTS and TECHNOLOGY, PHYSICAL EXERCISES, SENSE TRAINING: work continued.
+ENVIRONMENT STUDY, SECOND and THIRD LANGUAGES, ARTS and TECHNOLOGY, PHYSICAL EXERCISES, SENSE TRAINING: work continued from Grade 1.

-Take steps to protect and defend the Grade 2 child’s own fantasy life from the unceasing assaults of television, and commercialism – the amorality and intellectualism of our times.
-Do this by allowing plenty of time to be spent in free, creative play with sand, water, wood, fabric – a whole assortment of various and natural materials.
-Encourage your child to observe, experiment and explore without time limits or an over-loaded extra-mural schedule.
+We recommend that parents take steps to protect and defend the Grade 2 child’s own fantasy life from the unceasing assaults of various forms of media and electronic entertainment, television, and commercialism – the amorality and intellectualism of our times.
+This is best done by allowing plenty of time to be spent in free, creative play with sand, water, wood, fabric – a whole assortment of various and natural materials.
+Encourage your child to observe, experiment and explore without time limits or an overloaded extramural schedule.